kokimame/OpenFSE/README.md

 - VGG model: Input spectrogram (128x128) -> Embedding 256
 - Online Triplet Mining

+### TODO
+- create a dataset with FSD labels
+- make the framework so that you can easily train with different hyperparameters

 ### How to run
 ```
 cd src